 SLO 4.
 Field supervisors will specifically address two areas in need of improvement: The development of effective methods of inquiry and how to lead students to higher order thinking through these questioning techniques.
-These areas will be placed on the remediation plans for interns who are in need of further support.
+These areas will be placed on the remediation plans for interns who need further support.

 SLO 5.
-Based on the analysis of the 2019-2020 results the following changes will be made: Faculty will add an interactive discussion forum or Zoom to reinforce the ongoing use of formative assessment to drive instructional next steps.
+Based on the analysis of the 2020-2021 results the following changes will be made: Faculty will add an interactive discussion forum or Zoom to reinforce the ongoing use of formative assessment to drive instructional next steps.
 The exploration of meaningful resources will be assigned prior to the discussion.